 Contact: James Carskadon

-STARKVILLE, Miss.—Mississippi State University honored two students and two faculty members Thursday [March 23] for actions that enhance campus diversity.
+STARKVILLE, Miss.—Mississippi State honored a group of student, faculty and staff members Wednesday [April 4] for actions that enhance campus diversity.

-During Thursday’s ceremony, MSU President Mark E. Keenum thanked the honorees for what they have done to help make MSU a better place.
+During Wednesday’s ceremony, MSU President Mark E. Keenum thanked the honorees for what they have done to help make MSU a better place.

 For more on the MSU President’s Commission on the Status of Minorities, visit www.committees.msstate.edu/pcsm.

 MSU is Mississippi’s leading university, available online at www.msstate.edu.